eastcitysoftware/ditto/README.md

 Pages are the main content files of your website.
 They can be written in HTML or Markdown and are stored in the `src/` directory or its subdirectories.
 Markdown files should have a `.md` extension, while HTML files should have a `.html` extension.

-> Pages can also _optionally_ include a front matter block at the top of the file for metadata.
+> Pages can _optionally_ include a front matter block at the top of the file for metadata.

-Pages have access to several built-in variables:
+Pages have access to several built-in variables and can also contain [script](#scripting) blocks:

 | Variable      | Description                                      |
 |---------------|--------------------------------------------------|